apache/nuttx/boards/xtensa/esp32/esp32-devkitc/README.txt

   General OpenOCD build instructions
   ----------------------------------
   Installing OpenOCD.
-The sources for the ESP32-enabled variant of OpenOCD are available from Espressifs Github.
+The sources for the ESP32-enabled variant of OpenOCD are available from Espressifs GitHub.
 To download the source, use the following commands:

     git clone https://github.com/espressif/openocd-esp32.git